DavitSargsyan001/SmartHomie/README.md

 # SmartHomie

-SmartHomie is a smart home application which would allow the users to connect to various smart devices, control those devices, and view their status (ON/OFF/etc.).
+SmartHomie is a comprehensive home automation application designed to transform everyday living into a seamless experience.
+The application empowers users with the capability to manage their smart devices effortlessly from anywhere.
+Whether it's adding or removing smart devices, checking their status, or invoking preset scenarios, SmartHomie puts the user in control.
+With an emphasis on security and user experience, the app ensures that users have both peace of mind and the utmost convenience in their home automation journey.

 ![App Logo](Logo.png)